forensicmike/magnet-regex-tips-tricks/index.md

 ## Talking Points

-* Regex is a complex subject.
+* Regex is complex.
-* The use case of Regex in forensics.
+* Use case in forensics.
-* .NET Regex vs. other variants
+* .NET Regex vs. other variants.
-* Advanced searches and column filters in AXIOM
+* Advanced searches and column filters in AXIOM.
-* Regex testers
+* Regex testers.
-* Universal Truth about Regex
+* Universal Truth about Regex.
-* Interest in further Regex content?
+* Interest in more Regex content?

 ## Mock Dataset